DNS-OARC/.github/profile/README.md

 # !NOTE!

-Repositories are being migrated to [Codeberg](https://codeberg.org/DNS-OARC), please update your bookmarks and git remotes!
+Repositories are being migrated to [Codeberg](https://codeberg.org/DNS-OARC), see repository description for status.
+Please update your bookmarks and git remotes!

 # Software Development